Mozilla Firefox, Web browser

 a lot of information).

-in other players (2011 Feb 12).
-See also the note below about
+See note below about

 video handling in ImageMagick.